Y-133/M3_Group55/2_BICom_System/1_Requirements/README.md

 ----------------------

 # MATERIALS REQUIRED

+ STM32F407 is only board required for this project.
+Its technical speficication is given below.
  | Sl.
 No |  Title | Description |
  | ------- | ------- | -----------|
  | 1. | Power supply | 1.8 V - 3.6 V |